 Located at the very southeast corner of the state, Clarkston sits where the Snake and Clearwater rivers meet.
 Home to just over 7300 residents, it’s positioned right across the water from Lewiston, Idaho.

 According to the 24/7 report, the divorced population is 25.7%, more than a quarter of Clarkston’s citizens.
 This more than doubles the statewide average, which clocks in at 12.1% across the Evergreen State.
-On the others side, 38.7% of the population checked off the married box in 2016.
+On the other side, 38.7% of the population checked off the married box in 2016.

 Related Reading: How do I Ask for Divorce?